-The RES Examination Syllabus is prepared in the context of local laws, rules and regulations governing estate agency work and practices, and the buying/selling/leasing of HDB flats and private residential, commercial and industrial properties in Singapore.
+This syllabus is designed with the local laws, regulations, and practices related to estate agency work and the buying, selling, and leasing of HDB flats and private residential, commercial, and industrial properties in Singapore in mind.

 RES Exams Paper 1